jlandman71/drlnd/p3_collaboration_and_competition/Report.md

 ## Future work
 The following future work directions are worth exploring:
-* User Prioritized Experience Replay (https://arxiv.org/pdf/1511.05952.pdf) to make more effective use of non-zero rewards from the Replay buffer.
+* Apply **Prioritized Experience Replay** (https://arxiv.org/pdf/1511.05952.pdf) to make more effective use of non-zero rewards from the Replay buffer.
-* Apply the implementation of **MADDPG** to environments where agents have to do both collaboration and competition.
+* Apply the implementation of MADDPG to environments where agents have to do both collaboration and competition.
-* Apply the implementation of **MADDPG** to environments where agents have limited observability of the environment state.
+* Apply the implementation of MADDPG to environments where agents have limited observability of the environment state.